DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 Walls are uneven or require preparation

-Panels need cutting around sockets, switches, or features
+Panels need cutting around sockets, fixtures, switches, or features

 You’re installing panels floor-to-ceiling or across multiple walls